basecamp/api/README.md

 ----------------------

 Please tell us how we can make the APIs better.
 If you have a specific feature request or if you found a bug, please [open a support ticket](http://help.basecamp.com/tickets/new).
 Also, feel free to fork these docs and send a pull request with improvements!

-To talk with us and other developers about the API, subscribe to the [37signals-api mailing list](http://groups.google.com/group/37signals-api).